Skip to Main Content

-In the 2024 financial year, Zürcher Kantonalbank generated very pleasing consolidated profit before taxes totalling CHF 1,289 million.
-The canton and municipalities participate more than ever in the profit with CHF 562 million.
+In the 2025 financial year, Zürcher Kantonalbank generated very pleasing consolidated profit before taxes totalling CHF 1,422 million.
+The Canton of Zurich and its municipalities are participating more than ever in the profit, with CHF 581 million.

 Key figures